Posted on: August 12, 2014 by Martin Curiel, CFA in Tax Strategy

 Limited Liability - This will generally protect members from personal liability.

 Administrative Hassle - Although the process of setting up one of these entities is not very difficult, it does require work, including setting up articles of incorporation, paying fees to the state (in California, there is a minimum annual fee of $800), and possibly paying a third party to set it up (we like Legalzoom.com for simple LLCs and recommend an attorney for more complex ones).

 S-corps are essentially C-corps (see below) that are taxed as pass-through entities.
 There are some restrictions on the type of firm that can be considered an S-corp, including the fact that it must be a domestic corporation, have no more than 100 shareholders/members, and can have only one class of stock.

 No Self-Employment Tax - Shareholders do not have to pay self-employment tax on their share of an S-corp’s profits.
-This could mean substantial savings (self-employment tax is about 15% of net earnings), particularly if the business is projected to generate lots of profits immediately.
+This could mean substantial savings (self-employment tax is about 15% of net earnings), particularly if the business is projected to generate a large profit immediately.